January 14, 2020

 Using and Caring For Clad Stainless Steel Cookware

-Stainless steel cookware isn't hard to clean if you know how to use it.
-There's a technique to cooking on clad stainless, and once you have it figured out, you'll find that it's not nearly as difficult to maintain as you might think.
+There's a technique to cooking on clad stainless, and once you have it figured out, you'll find that it's not as difficult to maintain as you may think.

 • Turn on the heat and let the pan get hot before adding oil.

 • When the pan is hot, add oil, butter, or cooking spray.
 You only need enough to coat the bottom.
-Let it heat for several seconds.
+Let it heat for several seconds or until oil is shimmering.

-• When the oil is shimmering, add food (if it's smoking, it's too hot).
+• When the oil is shimmering, add food (if it's smoking, it's too hot and you should start over because the oil has burned).
 The hot oil forms a barrier so your food won't stick as much and also helps create that wonderful fond that adds so much flavor (see Maillard reaction for more info on this).

 • Let the food cook undisturbed until it forms a crust.
-It will now release from the pan naturally, without sticking.
-Flip the food and again leave it until it releases naturally.
+It will release from the pan naturally, without sticking.
+Flip the food and again leave it alone until it releases naturally.

 • After cooking, you can de-glaze the pan with water, stock, or wine to remove the fond from the pan and make a delicious pan sauce.
-This not only fancies up your meal, but also removes a lot of the goop from the pan, making it easier to wash.
+This not only improves your meal, but also removes most of the goop from the pan, making it easier to wash.

-For those rare times you have a sticky mess, let your pan soak in hot soapy water, then use a scrubby pad and some Barkeeper's Friend to remove the mess.
+For those rare times you have a sticky mess, let your pan soak in hot soapy water, then use a scrubby pad and/or some Barkeeper's Friend to remove the mess.

 back to top